JoannaTan/SoVaTSiC/README.md

 perl singlecellpipeline.pl --Config configfile.txt --Analysistype Analysis

 There are three type of analysis that can be run:
-1. CellQC (to look for low quality cells)
+1. CellQC
+The following is done when this function is chosen:
+- Calculate ADO and FN rate to be used for identification of low quality cells
+- Combine user input percentage of genome covered with the ADO and FN rate to give a consolidated file containing all information

+2. GenotypeQC
+The following is done when the GenotypeQC function is chosen:
+- Remove variants sites within 10bp of each other
+- Remove variant sites whereby variant is only seen in 1 cell
+- Remove triallelic sites (sites with more than 1 alternative alleles)
-2. GenotypeQC (to look for thresholds across multiple variant quality parameters)
+- Identify the true positive and false positive set so that users can determine the thresholds across multiple variant quality parameters

+3. filtergenotypes
+The following is done when this function is chosen:
-3. filtergenotypes (remove low quality genotypes and filter germline mutations)
+- remove low quality genotypes based on user defined threshold
+- remove germline mutations based on SoVaTSiC's germliner filters